Sijo: Similarities with Tang poetry in themes and expression of emotion

 In my eyes, there is only the long, Long River, rolling to the verge of the sky.

 On the surface, this poem is about the view and the landscape that Li Bai saw while he was in the tower of yellow crane superficially, but it actually expresses the deep feeling of Li Bai when he was still gazing at the river even though his friend Meng Haoran has left.
 The first line gives readers the background and the second line constructs a confused and sorrowful air.
 In the last two lines, it describes how Li Bai gazed after Meng Haoran and how he felt, metaphorizing his feelings as the Long River.

 By comparing the meanings of these two poems, we know that both Korean sijo and Chinese Tang poetry often employ natural objects such as landscape, pines, bamboo, plants and flowers in order to express human emotions.

+Yangban Sijo Themes

+Sijo, across different social classes and historical contexts, engages with a wide range of themes, including nature, love, longing, and political reflection, often expressed in a direct and personal manner.
+However, yangban sijo, which developed within the Confucian intellectual culture of the Joseon dynasty, reflects a more distinct and consistent pattern of themes shaped by Neo-Confucian ideology.
+As a literary form, sijo was not merely an artistic expression but also a way to engage in moral reflection and self-cultivation, functioning as "a vehicle for the expression of Confucian ideals" ("About Sijo").
+Common themes, which can be seen across works by yangban poets, such as Yang Sa Eun (양사언), Yi Gae (이개), and Song Si Yeol (송시열), include loyalty and political allegiance, moral integrity, and introspective self-examination, all shaped by Confucian ethical values.
+Among these themes, loyalty, particularly loyalty to the ruler, rooted in the Confucian ruler–subject relationship, emerges as one of the most prominent and enduring concerns.

+An example of a Neo-Confucian-themed sijo is translated by Rutt and reads: